-Comment Staff Comment Objection: A geological survey of the underground water should be undertaken.
-The water management plan indicated that there is 7 metres of clay soil and 40 metres of granite, however no other property in the area has this geological structure.
-The flow rate of the bores used by the applicant should be tested and recorded.
-The bores should be capped at household water use levels.
-Annual water testing of bores surrounding the property should be undertaken at the applicant's expense.
-Soil testing should be carried out on an annual basis to ensure run off has not polluted nearby properties.
-Road signage and road design should be upgraded to support increased traffic.
-A bushfire emergency plan should be formalised to cater for the increased number of people in the area during bushfire season.
-Chemical safety and storage management plan should be provided by the applicant.
-If approval is provided there needs to be regular inspections to ensure no further expansion occurs. a) The Shire has received advice that the cost of undertaking a detailed geological and hydrological investigation of the area would be in the vicinity of \$200,000.
-The significant cost would appear to be disproportionate to the scale of the commercial operation. b) In the event the application is approved, conditions will be included requiring the active bores on the site and for the applicant to report on annual usages. c) Noted, refer above comments. d) In the event the application is approved, conditions will be included requiring the applicant to undertake management measure to prevent contamination of the groundwater. e) Noted.
+Comment Staff Comment 1.
+Comment Objection: a) A geological survey of the underground water should be undertaken.
+The water management plan indicated that there is 7 metres of clay soil and 40 metres of granite, however no other property in the area has this geological structure. b) The flow rate of the bores used by the applicant should be tested and recorded.
+The bores should be capped at household water use levels. c) Annual water testing of bores surrounding the property should be undertaken at the applicant's expense. d) Soil testing should be carried out on an annual basis to ensure run off has not polluted nearby properties. e) Road signage and road design should be ungraded to support increased traffic. f) A bushfire emergency plan should be formalised to cater for the increased number of people in the area during bushfire season. g) Chemical safety and storage management plan should be provided by the applicant. h) If approval is provided there needs to be regular inspections to ensure no further expansion occurs. a) The Shire has received advice that the cost of undertaking a detailed geological and hydrological investigation of the area would be in the vicinity of \$200,000.
+The significant cost would appear to be disproportionate to the scale of the commercial operation. b) In the event the application is approved, conditions will be included requiring the applicant to undertake water level monitoring through metering the active bores on the site and for the applicant to report on annual usages. c) Noted, refer above comments. d) In the event the application is approved, conditions will be included requiring the applicant to undertake management measure to prevent contamination of the groundwater. e) Noted.
 All signage associated with the proposal will need to be submitted to the Shire for approval. f) Under the Regulations, development involving the construction and/or use of a habitable building requires development approval if it is located in a Bushfire Prone Area and is subject to a BAL-40 or BAL-FZ (flame zone) risk classification.
-Given the development does not involve the construction or use of any additional habitable buildings, a BAL assessment was not requested in this instance. g) Noted, refer above comments d). h) Noted, refer comments b). i) The applicant has confirmed the technical aspects of the management plan as being correct.
+Given the development does not involve the construction or use of any additional habitable buildings, a BAL assessment was not requested in this instance. g) Noted, refer above comments b). i) The applicant has confirmed the technical aspects of the management i) Many statements within the water management plan are incorrect or inaccurate and need to be properly verified. plan as being correct.
 The document has been reviewed by the DoW and independent consultants.